 Why does ghost stock keep appearing in systems that are regularly updated?

 Over time, these small discrepancies compound.
-What starts as a 2% variance between system records and physical reality grows to 10%, then 15%, as the gap widens with every untracked transaction.
+What starts as a minor variance between system records and physical reality grows to 10%, then 15%, as the gap widens with every untracked transaction.
 Purchasing managers begin ordering safety stock to compensate for a system they no longer trust.
 Capital is tied up in excess inventory that may not be needed, while critical items that were consumed but not recorded trigger production stops when they are finally discovered to be depleted.
 The warehouse becomes a source of financial uncertainty rather than operational confidence, and the only way to resolve it is a system that captures consumption at the moment it occurs, not hours or days later.

-| Inventory State | Weekly Hours Lost | Annual Profit Leak at $500K Spend | Production Downtime Risk |
+| Inventory State | Weekly Hours Lost | Operational Impact | Production Downtime Risk |

 |---|---|---|---|

-| Blind: Manual Counts / Spreadsheets | 15–25 hrs | $75,000+ | High: multiple stops per month |
+| Blind: Manual Counts / Spreadsheets | 15-25 hrs | Ghost stock write-offs, emergency procurement premiums, overbuy on every order cycle to compensate for untrustworthy records. | High: multiple stops per month |

-| Standard: 90% Accuracy / Partial ERP | 6–12 hrs | $25,000–$40,000 | Moderate: occasional stops |
+| Standard: 90% Accuracy / Partial ERP | 6-12 hrs | Reduced write-offs but reconciliation still manual.
+Purchasing still adds buffer.
+Stops less frequent but not eliminated. | Moderate: occasional stops |

-| FireFlight Precision: Real-Time Consumption Tracking | < 1 hr | < $5,000 (optimized) | Near zero: proactive reorder triggers |
+| FireFlight Precision: Real-Time Consumption Tracking | Under 1 hr | Consumption recorded at point of occurrence.
+Reorder triggers automatically.
+Purchasing manages exceptions, not routine orders. | Near zero: proactive reorder triggers |

 The shift from Standard to FireFlight Precision is not incremental.
 Standard ERP systems reduce the frequency of inventory errors.
 FireFlight eliminates the conditions that generate them by closing the loop between consumption events and database records at the transaction level, not at the reconciliation level.